-Requests under Freedom of Information should be made to the Trust/School office.
-However, the request can be addressed to anyone in the Trust/School.
+Requests under Freedom of Information should be made to the Executive Assistant to the CEO.
+However, the request can be addressed to anyone in the Trust.
 All staff need to be aware of the process for dealing with requests.
+If staff receive a FOI request in their inbox, it should be instantly forwarded to office@beyondschools.co.uk.